jparnaudeau/terraform-postgresql-database-admin/README.md

 ### Prerequirements

+Those modules uses the excellent [postgresql provider](https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs).
+Because of the recent version that fixes bugs and introduces features, this module use the version **1.15.0** or higher.
+During my test,

-Those modules uses the excellent [postgresql provider](https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs). for each usecase, you need to have :
+for each usecase, you need to have :

 * the network connectivity to your database (by example, if you launch your terraform scripts from a gitlab-ci runner, your runners must reach the database)
 * the credentials of a user with the required permissions to connect on a postgresql instance, to create database etc ...
 Often, we use postgres user for the postgresql provider, and a custom admin user for creating database and other objects.
 For the password, to avoid passing in clear text the password used by the postgresql provider, use the native postgresql mechanism by setting an environment variable **PGPASSWORD**.

 ### Tests environment

 You can find a docker-compose file to start locally a postgresql (version 13.4) database and set the password for postgres user.
 Use the command `docker-compose -f docker-compose.yml up -d`.

+### Troubleshooting

 ## Acknowledgements